 colorization and titles.
 The completed videos were then sent to the

 Smithsonian where Michael Briggs used them to create the "Star Station," a

-booth where visitors can experience the stars-sounds-made-visible for the
+booth where visitors experienced the star-sounds-made-visible, the

 the field of cymatics is an important part of our ethos.

 One of the many applications for the CymaScope lies in making visible sounds from the interior of the earth, planets, stars, nebulae and galaxies.